12 Tips for Travel Photography

 The Art Institute of Pittsburgh — Online Division is pleased to offer a military tuition scholarship of 10% to eligible Active Duty, Active and Drilling members of the Reserve and National Guard and service member spouses as well as dependent children who are receiving veteran education benefits.

-In addition to the 10%, the online location’s military tuition scholarship will also offset the cost of the online lab fee for eligible Active Duty, Active and Drilling members of the Reserve and National Guard and service member spouses.
+In addition to the 10%, the online location’s military tuition scholarship will also offset the cost of the online Technology Fee for eligible Active Duty, Active and Drilling members of the Reserve and National Guard and service member spouses.

 The Art Institute of Pittsburgh – Online Division offers eligible veterans and their dependents (spouses and children) who are receiving veteran education benefits the military tuition scholarship of 10% for all programs.